goodmike31/2023-poleval-asr-bigos/README.md

 Automatic speech recognition (ASR) has made significant progress over the last decade.
 Improvements in deep learning and increased data availability have resulted in accuracy levels for artificial speech transcription that are on par with human transcription, at least in specific domains, tasks, and speech characteristics.
 ASR technology has expanded to cover many new languages, use cases, user demographics, and devices.
 However, achieving robust speech recognition remains a challenge for many low-resource languages, specific speaker groups, application domains, and acoustic conditions.

 ## Task Description
 We are introducing the Open Challenge for Polish ASR to gauge the technological advancements in Polish ASR technology.
-This initiative draws inspiration from the Multi-Domain End-to-End Speech Recognition Benchmark (End-to-end Speech Benchmark) for the English language (https://huggingface.co/esb).
-In order to promote multi-domain evaluation across a wide array of speech datasets, we have introduced a new test dataset named BIGOS (Benchmark Intended Grouping of Open Speech) (https://huggingface.co/datasets/michaljunczyk/pl-asr-bigos
+This initiative draws inspiration from the Multi-Domain End-to-End Speech Recognition Benchmark (End-to-end Speech Benchmark) for the English language [LINK](https://huggingface.co/esb).
+In order to promote multi-domain evaluation across a wide array of speech datasets, we have introduced a new test dataset named BIGOS (Benchmark Intended Grouping of Open Speech) [LINK](https://huggingface.co/datasets/michaljunczyk/pl-asr-bigos
 ), which comprises recordings from 13 open datasets and has been manually curated to ensure dependable evaluation results.

 ### Dataset
 #### Training data
 We provide training, development and test datasets under a BIGOS corpora, which combines 13 publically available datasets.
-The corpora is available on hugging face: https://huggingface.co/datasets/michaljunczyk/pl-asr-bigos
+The corpora is available on [Hugging Face](https://huggingface.co/datasets/michaljunczyk/pl-asr-bigos)

 #### Test data
 The test data consists of selected, perturbated recordings from test suites available in BIGOS corpora and additional recordings from other sources.
 All recordings in test-A and test-B datasets were manually transcribed to ensure consistent evaluation results.
-Transcripton protocol is available here: https://docs.google.com/document/d/15lMDe72_obEg6eOmz--6bVpd3v6bM3fDtSyunadwCqs/edit
+Transcripton protocol is available [here](https://docs.google.com/document/d/15lMDe72_obEg6eOmz--6bVpd3v6bM3fDtSyunadwCqs/edit)

 ### Evaluation
 In automatic evaluation, errors are automatically detected by comparing ASR outputs with manual transcriptions (references).